EthanNgit/NutritionProject/README.md

 * Admin console for regulating db (most likely to happen, with wpf c#)
   * Ability to verify products easily
   * Ability to implement a check feature (someone adds item -> they use temperary version of it -> admin checks it -> admin can add it to db)

+Passive Plans (Will do slowly / is on back burner):
+* Switch to a strings xml layout (also dimesions)
+* Switch "Custom...Method" classes to static (so events can be called on multiple layers at once)
+* Create more event callbacks (and be more descriptive)